Summary

 That is positive and suggests this year’s revenue growth is in line to top that from last year.
 Still, it is pretty small beer given how much the company has been investing to expand and deepen its sales reach.

 The main problem with the results is not the topline but the horrendous bottom line.
-Post tax loss ballooned 83% to $56.7m.
+Post-tax loss ballooned 83% to $56.7m.
 That means that over the past four years, the company’s post-tax losses come to $103.6m.

-However, more may be needed.
-At the end of June, cash on hand was $41.3m.
-Cash outflow in the year was $23.8m depite the finance raise.
-Without it, last year’s cash burn would have exceeded the cash on hand at the start of this financial year.

-A lot needs to go right for Renalytix to succeed, primarily dramatic sales growth and sufficient financing.
-Both look possible to me though are far from assured.
-So despite its low price and massive fall, the current Renalytix share price may not be a bargain.
-I see the shares as a punt not an investment that can be valued with any level of confidence.
-Accordingly, I continue toRenalytix (RNLX) released its full-year results this week and sales are growing well but the bottom line is worse than ever.

 Chart compiled by author using data from company reports